Each and every one of us who writes code in JavaScript goes through the same bewildering mental process. Can you explain the difference between

 allows for a function/method belonging to one object to be assigned and called for a different object.

-This may be seen in the
+This can be observed in the

 getYearOfRelease